mighty-monster/SFNN/docs/README.md

 * C++ is the implementation language of most advanced frameworks.
 But it is not a first-class citizen when it comes to end-user API.

-* I needed a lightweight framework with minimal dependencies that is easily tweakable, and I could not find one that suites my needs, so I am developing one ;)
+* I needed a lightweight framework with minimal dependencies that is easily tweakable, and I could not find one that suits my needs, so I am developing one ;)

 <br>